ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use

 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
-Many of these treatment approaches described below have become available as a result of clinical trials.
+Many of the treatment approaches described below have become available as a result of clinical trials.
 The Children’s Oncology Group has recently developed clinical trials about treatment for retinoblastoma.
 (Please note this link takes you to another website.)

 Descriptions of the common types of treatments used for retinoblastoma are listed below.
 Your child's care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and the patient’s overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
 These types of talks are called "shared decision making."
 Shared decision making is when your family and your child's doctors work together to choose treatments that fit the goals of your child's care.
 Shared decision making is particularly important for retinoblastoma because there are different treatment options.
 Learn more about making treatment decisions.